boazbk/tcs/lec_06_loops.md

 We can also simulate an  operation such as `i := foo` by creating a temporary array that contains $0$ except for a single $1$ in the location corresponding to the integer represented by `foo` and waiting until we reach the point where `foo_i` equals $1$.

 We omit the full details of the proofs.
-However, the webpage [nandpl.org](http://nandpl.org) contains  an OCaml program that transform a NAND<< program into an equivalent NAND++ program.
+However, the webpage [nandpl.org](http://nandpl.org) contains  an OCaml program that transforms a NAND<< program into an equivalent NAND++ program.

 ### NAND++ normal form